-The Group's functions are organised in three areas led by the Chief Operating Officer, Chief Financial Officer and Chief Risk Officer respectively.
-The Operations area comprises Information Technology, Human Resources, the General Secretariat (including the Compliance and Legal departments), the Group Project Office, Cost Control and Budgeting, and Corporate Communications.
-The Finance area comprises Treasury, Financial Planning and Analysis, Corporate Finance, and other functions relating to consolidation, reporting, accounting, financial communications and tax issues.
-The Risk Management area comprises Risk Governance, Risk Coverage, Prudential and Regulatory Affairs, Group Actuarial and Risk Modelling departments.
+The Group's functions are organised into four areas led by the Group Chief Sustainability Officer, the member of the Group Executive Committee in charge of Investments and Transformation, the Group Chief Financial Officer and the Group Chief Risk Officer respectively.
+The area led by the Group Chief Sustainability Officer comprises Governance, ESG (Environmental, Social and Governance), Legal and Compliance, Human Resources, Hub Operations, and Communication.
+In addition to Investments, the area led by the member in charge of Investments and Transformation comprises Technology, Cost Control and Budgeting, the Group Project Office, and Corporate Finance.
+The Finance area comprises Investor Relations, Treasury, Financial Planning and Analysis, and other functions relating to consolidation, reporting, accounting, financial communications and tax issues.
+The area led by the Group Chief Risk Officer comprises Risk Coverage, Risk Governance, Prudential and Regulatory Affairs, Group Actuarial and Risk Modelling departments.